Food is not good or bad. It simply provides energy to our body in the form of calories.

 Buying prepared meals that are low-calorie is healthy.

 Again, what is inside?
 Remember that food that has been handled and processed loses many nutrients.
 What else is in that meal?
 Are there ingredients that provide vitamins and minerals?

 Frozen vegetables are not as nutritious as fresh ones.

 Simple, not true.
 Vegetables are often picked and frozen at the source which protects the nutrition until they are used.
 Fresh vegetables often have to travel a long way to reach the supermarket and the more they are handled, the more nutrients they lose.
 Vegetables begin losing nutrition the moment they are picked, so fresh vegetables are on a countdown timer.
 See more here Frozen vegetables can be better than fresh.

 Microwaving your food is bad for you.

 There is no evidence to suggest this.
 Some people do believe that it is bad to microwave food for various reasons.
 Until more research is available, we cannot be sure.
-What we do know is that the increased cooking speed of a microwave will help to retain the vitamins and minerals in your food.
+We know that the increased cooking speed of a microwave will help retain the vitamins and minerals in your food.
 See more here Prepare and cook food faster for more nutrition.